KBurbank/Quarto-Exam-Class/README.md

-# ExamClass Extension For Quarto
+# Examclass Extension For Quarto

-Extension for creating exams in Quarto and R Markdown using the exam class package in Latex.
+This extension allows you to use the LaTeX [Exam Class](https://math.mit.edu/~psh/exam/examdoc.pdf) document class to write exams in Quarto and R Markdown.
+You can use standard `examclass`LaTeX commands to format your exam, and include R code and other content using standard RMarkdown syntax.

+The extension provides two pdf output formats, `examclass-pdf` and `examclass-pdf+solutions`.
+By listing both formats in the header of your document, you can easily render both the student version and the solutions of your exam.

+Additionally, the extension provides several question types beyond those provided by the `examclass` package.
+See the [question_types.qmd](question_types.qmd) file for more information.

 ## Installing

-To start writing a new exam, you can use the following command to start with a minimal template:
+To start writing a new exam, you can use the following command to install this extension along with a minimal template:

 ```
 quarto use template KBurbank/examclass